Mauritania Dec 4-9, 2016

 Possibly half the population of Nouádhibou is light-skinned Moors and half is black.
 There is an obvious status and wealth disparity between the two.
 It has been estimated that there are 370,000 slaves in Mauritania, most in the Moorish north and they are all likely black.
 Although it was outlawed in the early 80’s, little has changed in the slave trade.
 Hovels of decrepit shanties were not far off the main street.
 Many roofs had car parts (bumpers, body parts) on top.

-I talked for some time on the street with a man from Gambia – here because the economy and work was better!!
+I talked for some time on the street with a man from Gambia – here because the economy and work were better!!
 I can’t imagine how bad The Gambia is.
 To him, slavery was the big “secret”.
 “The Moors are Africans too”.

 Cap Blanc.
 Has endangered Mediterranean monk seals that resemble elephant seals.
 There are roughly 150 seals, the last on earth.
 The colony is at the foot of the cliffs near the lighthouse at the southern tip of Cap Blanc.
 Also here is the spectacular wreck of the United Metlika, a cargo ship beached on a wide sandy beach.

 We stayed at a campsite in Nouâdhibou for two nights and went out to Cap Blanc on our second morning.
 The very rough road passed a wind farm – very old style with guy lines, half not working and several fallen over.
 The west half of the peninsula on which Nouâdhibou sits is Mauritanian, the other half Moroccan.
 A row of the hulks of old fishing boats littered the shore.
 The oil refining/LNG?
-Facility looked nonfunctional.
-The rail line continues to a large ore loading facility a few kms short of Cap Blanc.
+The facility looked nonfunctional.
+The rail line continues to a large ore loading facility a few km short of Cap Blanc.

 The entrance fee was 1200UM.
 The museum was quite interesting – the seals once inhabited The Canary, Madeira, and Cape Verde Islands and down the coast to Senegal but now are mainly here and in the Madeira Islands.
 This is a particularly rich bit of ocean because of the upwelling of cold water.
 We saw one bull out in the water.
 Huge surf broke along the cape with steep undercuts on the white cliffs down to the rocks.
 Many walked down to the large beach on the SE.
 Little remains of the once giant ship.